Last Updated on by Jeremy

 When that $10,000 debt becomes $5,000, and then becomes $2,500, and then becomes $500, you start feeding off of it like an addiction, getting joy out of watching that number decrease.
 There is still no return for you at this time in the traditional sense, but the high certainly does come and makes you actually enjoy spending the money on removing the debt.

 We certainly felt this way after a while, and to further the point we wanted to share our own debt schedule as a real-life example.

-Visually, our pay off structure looks something like the following, updated to Month 18 (December 2017):
+Visually, our pay off structure looks roughly like the following- updated to Month 32 (November 2018):